CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 22 Styling
-    ## fix sidebar
-        ## figure out how to make the top navbar scroll with the side navbar
-        ## figure out how to put the main content in the right place relative to the sidebar
     ## Color palette
         ## two contrasting colors (purple and teal)
             ## download bootstrap css so I can edit it.